OSGConnect/OUTDATED-tutorial-fsurf/README.md

 [FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI images of human brain subjects.
 The OSG has developed a command line utility, `fsurf`, that simplifies `FreeSurfer` computation on the Open Science Grid (OSG).
 The advantages of using  `fsurf` are:

-     (1) Handles job submission to OSG using appropriate flags for multi-core job slots (2) Handles data transfer to and from remote worker nodes (3) Provides a complete pipeline to analyze an MRI image
+     (1) Handles job submission to OSG using appropriate flags for multi-core job slots (2) Transfers the data to and from remote worker nodes (3) Provides a complete pipeline to analyze an MRI image

+In this tutorial, you learn how to set up fsurf on local machine or login machine, run an image analysis on remote worker machine and get the output files.

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )

 Important note on Data privacy: The fsurf tool is not HIPPA compliant.
-Images must be anonymized and deidentified before submission.
+Health Insurance Portability and Accountability Act (HIPPA) is federal law to protect medical information.
+So the images must be anonymized and deidentified before the job submissions on OSG.
 See the section `Anonymize Images` at the end of this tutorial.

 ##  Initial Setup